This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Breast cancer in men usually starts in the duct (tube that carries milk to the nipple).
+Breast cancer in men usually starts in a duct.
 You may feel uncomfortable about talking to your healthcare provider if you notice changes or problems in your breasts.
 It is important to have changes and problems checked.
 Breast cancer is less common in men than in women, but men can get breast cancer.
 Breast cancer found early is easier to treat.

 - You have chest pain when you take a deep breath or cough.